gdkrmr/mcp-git-course/README.md

 }
 ```

-note that the exact configuration may be slightly different
+note that the exact configuration may be slightly different, depending on your client.

 ### Configure for your client